ALL FIRE RESTRICTIONS LIFTED FOR TFPD & FREMONT COUNTY!

 Send the text message: Join TFPDTextGroup to 800-316-8233 and you will be added to our contact list.

 You can opt-out at any time by replying: STOP

 PLEASE PROVIDE CONTACT INFORMATION!

-Whether you live here full time or live miles away, in the unfortunate event of a fire either on or near your property, TFPD should be able to notify you directly.
+Whether you live here full time or live miles away, in the unfortunate event of a fire either on or near your property, TFPD should be able to notify you directly either by email or phone.
 In addition, having your email address allows TFPD to notify you of other important matters or events within the District.